wsjwong/gantt-chart-for-team-lead/README.md

 # Gantt Chart for Team Leader

 A modern SaaS application for project management with Gantt chart functionality, built with Next.js, Tailwind CSS, and Supabase.
-This tool is specifically designed for team leaders to manage their projects and team members directly, replacing fragile Google Sheets with a robust, streamlined project management system.
+This tool is specifically designed for team leaders to manage their projects with simple project-based timelines, replacing complex task management with streamlined project tracking.

 ## Features